 Andy has been programming for many years and in many fields, including publishing over 40 titles in the games industry and working in biotech and biomechanics research.
 Andy joined Rogue Amoeba in 2017, and says it’s the best job he’s had so far.
 Really!

 Andy lives in the corn country of eastern Iowa, and although he hates the taste of corn, he loves all that corn-fed beef.
 Andy is a musician and has his own small recording studio where he whiles away the hours singing badly.

 Neale joined us at Rogue Amoeba in 2015 to help with all of our design needs.
 In short order, you'll see more and more of his stellar work on our site and in our apps.

 Neale lives in snowy Montreal with his wife and son.
 When not drawing rectangles and other shapes on a screen, he reads, takes photos, and dabbles with physical design and art projects.
-Currently, his greatest claim to fame is that he once designed and built a robot that appeared on a robot combat show, back when that was a thing.
+He also once designed and built a robot that appeared on a robot combat show, back when that was a thing.

 Mac Software Engineer